-Important Safety Information - what is pharmaceutical company
+Important Safety Information - best cancer treatment centers

 - Perforations and Fistulas: Gastrointestinal perforations occurred in 3% and fistula formation in 1% of COMETRIQ-treated patients.
 Discontinue COMETRIQ in patients with perforation or fistula.